 After treatment, you can resume your normal activities almost immediately.
 The treated area may be slightly bruised or sore for a few hours, but the side effects are only temporary.

 It’s important to refrain from rubbing the injection sites right after treatment, as that could cause the product to spread and cause a complication.

 Botox results usually appear 24 to 48 hours after treatment, and will continue to improve for about another week.
 Results last for three to four months on average, at which point repeat treatment is needed for maintenance.

 Ninety-seven percent of Botox patients report satisfaction with the results of treatment.

 If you would like more information about Botox treatment, please visit our contact page to schedule a consultation with one of our experienced doctors.
 Dr. Darrell Wolfley treats patients out of the Birmingham, Huntsville, Gadsden, Montgomery and Oxford-Anniston AL facilities, while Dr. Kristin Madonia also treats patients at our Birmingham location.
-Dr. Paul Taupeka sees patients at the Mobile and Eastern Shore locations in AL. Dr. Michelle Nguyen treats patients at the Nashville, Columbia and Murfreesboro locations in TN.
+Dr. Michelle Nguyen treats patients at the Nashville, Columbia and Murfreesboro locations in TN.